AL07

 Possible Causes

-Open defrost thermostat or thermal fuse, Faulty defrost sensor (NTC), Loose connection in defrost circuit, Failed main control defrost output
+Open defrost thermostat or thermal fuse, Faulty defrost sensor (NTC), Loose connection in the defrost circuit, Failed main control defrost output

 How to Fix / Troubleshooting